Non-commutative probability and non-commutative processes: Introduction

 A \textit{spectral measure} $X$ over a measurable space $E$ is a countably additive mapping from measurable sets to projections in some Hilbert space.
 In this way classical probability is reframed as a spectral measure over $ \Omega $.
-Assigning a non-negative real number to each positive element in the algebra $\mathcal{A}$ (such functional is called a \textit{state} in $ \mathcal{A}$) is in fact von Neuman's view of probability theory.
+When a non-negative real number is assigned to each positive element in the algebra $\mathcal{A}$ (such functional is called a \textit{ state} in $\mathcal{A}$) one obtains von Neuman's view of probability theory.

 In classical probability theory $\mathcal{A}$ is a commutative algebra.
 Replacing it by a non-commutative $\ast -$algebra and keeping the prescription of obtaining the law of $X\in \mathcal{A}$ by computation in a state as in (\ref{1.1}) one obtains \textit{non-commutative probability}.